IfeOlaD/alx-low_level_programming/0x15-file_io/README.md

-This the repo containning my C code.
+This is the repository containning my C code.